ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

    | `host_flavor` | For Shared Compute, specify `multitenant`.
 To provision an Isolated Compute instance, use `{"members_host_flavor": "<host_flavor value>"}`.
 The `host_flavor value` parameter defines your Isolated Compute sizing.
 For more information, see [Hosting models](/docs/cloud-databases?topic=cloud-databases-hosting-types).| |
    {: caption="Table 1.
 Basic command format fields" caption-side="top"}

 The `host_flavor` parameter defines your Compute sizing.
 Input the appropriate value for your desired size.
 To provision a Shared Compute instance, specify `multitenant`.
+All other options place you on different Isolated Compute sizes.

 | **Host flavor** | **host_flavor value** |
 |:-------------------------:|:---------------------:|